LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 </featureManager>
 ```

-The JavaBatch user is configured in `server.xml` and the `fhir-server-config.json`:
+The JavaBatch user is configured in `bulkdata.xml` and the `fhir-server-config.json`:

 ```xml
 <authorization-roles id="com.ibm.ws.batch">